 Association Bayti (which means 'my house') does amazing work with these young people.
 In Essaouira, they provide a hot meal 5 days a week to around 100 kids and have on-site educators and social workers to support them.
 As well as providing an important secure space for these kids to grow and develop, Bayti helps them get (back) into school, ensures they have appropriate ID papers (key to accessing education), and provides training programmes to help them envision and achieve a bright future.

 Sadly, funding for Bayti's important work in Essaouira is precarious and tight.
 It costs around £50,000 per year to run the centre.
 I am raising funds from the sale of a tourist e-guide book to contribute to the sustainability of the work at Bayti.
 I ask you also to support them through this campaign.
-Our goal is to raise £ 20,000 by the start of the school year 2018.
-By the school year start in 2017, we were more than 2/3 of the way to this goal!
+Our goal is to raise £ 20,000.
+By the school year start in 2017, we were more than 2/3 of the way to this goal At the start of the school year in 2020, we had reached 3/4 of our goal.

 £ 2 - buys a meal for a child at the Bayti day centre